tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 ```

 ```
-$ hive -S "select * FROM mytable LIMIT 3"
+$ hive -S -e "select * FROM mytable LIMIT 3" name1 10
-name1 10
 name2 20
 name3 30
 ```

-**Tip**: To quickly search for the fullname of a property that you only remember part of its name, use this command:
+**Tip**: To quickly search for the fullname of a property that you only remember part of its name, pipe the Hive's `SET` command output to grep.
+For example:

 ```
 [cloudera@quickstart temp]$ hive -S -e "set" | grep warehouse